MicrosoftDocs/fabric-docs/docs/get-started/copilot-notebooks-chat-pane.md

 ms.collection: ce-skilling-ai-copilot
 #CustomerIntent: As a Data Scientist, or Data engineer, I want to use Copilot for Data Science and Data Engineering to increase my productivity and help answer questions I have about my data to use with notebooks.
 ---
-# Use the Copilot for Data Science and Data Engineering chat panel
+# Use the Copilot for Data Science and Data Engineering chat panel (preview)

 [!INCLUDE [preview-note](../includes/feature-preview-note.md)]